Important Note for Dispensaries: Distance from a School

 Are background checks required?

-Yes, background checks are required for all owners.
+Yes, background checks are required for all owners and officers.
 Please review the instructions on Commercial License Background Check Requirements

 prior to submitting an application.
 The applicant is responsible for all costs associated with the background checks.